vhussein/poc-nginx-auth/readme.md

 ## Verification
 ### Running the docker compose
-In the terminal, run the following command from project root to start the docker nodes:
+In the terminal, run the following command from  root to start the docker nodes:
 ```bash
 docker-compose up -d
 ```